 What are the limits?

-You can get tax relief on your personal pension contributions up to the total of your gross income.
+You can get tax relief on your personal pension contributions up to 100% of your relevant UK earnings (or £3,600 if you have no earnings).
 If you don’t pay any Income Tax at all you will automatically receive tax relief at 20% on the first £2,880 you pay into a pension each tax year.

 For more information on how to handle your pensions, it’s best to speak to a financial advisor.